 - We will appropriately monitor internet use on all school provided devices and networks.
-This is achieved by: - physical monitoring (supervision), monitoring internet and web access (reviewing logfile information) and/or active/pro-active technology monitoring services. - If a concern is identified via our monitoring approaches: - Where the concern relates to students, it will be reported to the DSL and will be recorded and responded to in line with relevant policies, such as child protection, acceptable use, and behaviour policies. - Where the concern relates to staff, it will be reported to the Executive headteacher and DSL (or chair of governors if the concern relates to the Executive headteacher), in line with our staff behaviour/ allegations policy.

-Where our monitoring approaches detect any immediate risk of harm or illegal activity, this will be reported as soon as possible to the appropriate agencies; including but not limited to, the emergency services via 999, Kent Police via 101, NCA-CEOP, LADO or Kent Integrated Children's Services.
+This is achieved by: - o physical monitoring (supervision), monitoring internet and web access (reviewing logfile information) and/or active/pro-active technology monitoring services. - If a concern is identified via our monitoring approaches: - Where the concern relates to students, it will be reported to the DSL and will be recorded and responded to in line with relevant policies, such as child protection, acceptable use, and behaviour policies. - Where the concern relates to staff, it will be reported to the Executive Headteacher and DSL (or chair of governors if the concern relates to the Executive Headteacher), in line with our staff behaviour/ allegations policy. - Where our monitoring approaches detect any immediate risk of harm or illegal activity, this will be reported as soon as possible to the appropriate agencies; including but not limited to, the emergency services via 999, Kent Police via 101, NCA-CEOP, LADO or Kent Integrated Children's Services.

-6.3 Information security and access management
+6.2 Information security and access management

-- Broomhill bank school is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and students.
-Further information can be found in list name of relevant policies, for example, information security, acceptable use policies and/or online safety policy. - Broomhill bank school will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Broomhill bank school Steve Ackerley a member of the senior leadership team and Chair of governors, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.
+- Broomhill Bank School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and students.
+Further information can be found in list name of relevant policies, for example, information security, acceptable use policies and/or online safety policy. - Broomhill Bank School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - At Broomhill Bank School, Steve Ackerley (EHT) and Chair of Governors, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.

-6.4 Remote/Online learning
+6.3 Remote/Online learning

-- DfE: Safeguarding and remote education during coronavirus (COVID-19) - o NSPCC: Undertaking remote teaching safely - The Education People: Remote Learning Guidance for SLT - Broomhill bank school will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements and any local/national guidance. - All communication with students and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and agreed systems: Google Classroom, Microsoft 365 or equivalent. - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and students will engage with remote teaching and learning in line with existing behaviour principles as set out in our school/college behaviour policy/code of conduct - Staff and students will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies.
+- DfE: Safeguarding and remote education during coronavirus (COVID-19) - NSPCC: Undertaking remote teaching safely - The Education People: Remote Learning Guidance for SLT - Broomhill Bank School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements and any local/national guidance. - All communication with students and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and agreed systems: Google Classroom, Microsoft 365 or equivalent. - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and students will engage with remote teaching and learning in line with existing behaviour principles as set out in our school/college behaviour policy/code of conduct - Staff and students will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies.

-6.5 Online Safety Training for Staff
+6.4 Online Safety Training for Staff

-- Broomhill bank school will ensure that all staff receive online safety training, which, amongst other things, will include providing them with an understanding of the expectations, applicable roles and their responsibilities in relation to filtering and monitoring, as part of induction. - Ongoing online safety training and updates for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
+- Broomhill Bank School will ensure that all staff receive online safety training, which, amongst other things, will include providing them with an understanding of the expectations, applicable roles and their responsibilities in relation to filtering and monitoring, as part of induction. - Ongoing online safety training and updates for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
 See section 7 for more information.

-6.6 Educating students
+6.5 Educating students

-Broomhill bank school will ensure a comprehensive whole school curriculum response is in place to enable all students to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
+Broomhill Bank School will ensure a comprehensive whole school curriculum response is in place to enable all students to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
 See section 9 for more information.

-6.7 Working with parents/carers
+6.6 Working with parents/carers